 Recommended duration: Day trip to a weekend

-11.1.
 Sekinchan

-This is where you can visit a rice factory, the rice paddy fields of Sekinchan and a fishing village.
+This is where you can visit a rice factory, the paddy fields of Sekinchan and a fishing village.

-11.2.
 Sky Mirror

-The local tour companies often combine the “Sky Mirror of Kuala Selangor” (Sasaran salt flat) together with a chance to see blue tears,eagles or fireflies.
+The local tour companies often combine the “Sky Mirror of Kuala Selangor” (Sasaran salt flat) together with a chance to see blue tears, eagles or fireflies.

-11.3.
 Bukit Melawati

+See the silver leaf monkeys and the old fort after a quick hike up Bukit Melawati.
 This is also a good place to check out while waiting for your Sky Mirror tour to start.
-It’s fairly close to the jetty.
+It’s close to the jetty if you have your own car.

 - Cost: Free entry.
 Small fee if you want to take the tram or buy food for the monkeys.